tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/配置指南/日志服务/实时日志_intl_en.md

 >
 ![](https://main.qcloudimg.com/raw/ce1f6df0d8bde8ce66f7ebfb4a233e6e.png)

-#### Delete
+#### Deleting log topics
 You can delete log topics manually.
 >!
-After a log topic is deleted, all logs of the domain names bound to the log topic will no longer be shipped to it, and the logs that have already been shipped to the log topic will be completely cleared.
-This operation will take effect in about 5–15 minutes.
+After a log topic is deleted, the log topic no longer accepts new log shipping of the bound domain names, and completely clears all logs it contains.
+This operation will take effect in about 5 to 15 minutes.

 ### Log data description